 |Contact us at firstname.lastname@example.org or on tel (+44) (0)1837-82544 / 825440 for further information, detailed itineraries, dates and answers to questions.|

 Each ride itinerary has a different meeting point - either Fes, Agadir, Ouzarzate or Rabat (please see the individual itinerary or ask for more information).

 Royal Air Maroc fly daily to Casablanca from London and have onward flights to Fes, Rabat, Agadir and Ourzazate.

-Easy Jet fly from Gatwick to Agadir twice a week and to Marrakech daily.
+Easy Jet fly from Gatwick to Agadir two or three a week and to Marrakech daily.
 Ryan Air fly from London Stansted to Fes and Rabat (and Marrakech).
 British Airways fly from Gatwick to Marrakech.
 You can also fly via Paris with Air France who fly from Paris CDC to Rabat and Casablanca.
 There is a good train service in Morocco (www.oncf.ma) and there is a station at Casablanca airport with mainline connections between Meknes, Fes, Rabat and Marrakech.
 You can also travel by train all the way from the UK (see- www.seat61.com)